Optimal Contract Design for Incentive-Based Demand Response: INTRODUCTION

-The rest of the paper is organized as follows.
-Section~\ref{Sec2} presents the problem statement and some preliminaries.
-Section~\ref{sec3} proposes and analyzes our incentive mechanism for the task delegation problem.
-Section~\ref{sec4} concludes by presenting potential directions for future work.
+The paper is organized as follows.
+In Section \ref{i1}, the problem statement is presented.
+In Section \ref{i2}, the solution to the optimization problem is presented.
+Next, we discuss the optimal contract structure and its properties in Section \ref{i01}.
+The final section concludes the paper by pointing out some directions for future work.